Chapter 3: The Margin of Error#

 Systematic bias

-Consistent directional error — not fixed by larger sample size.
+Consistent directional error in data collection.
+Cannot be fixed by a larger sample size.

 Review Questions#

-1. In the Framingham dataset (n=500), the SD of AGE is 8.7 years.
-Calculate the SE and construct the 95% CI for mean age.
-Interpret the result.
+1. In the Framingham dataset (n = 500), the mean AGE is 50.0 years and the standard deviation (s) is 8.7 years.
+Calculate the Standard Error and construct the 95% Confidence Interval for mean age.
+Interpret your result.

-2. If the Framingham study had sampled only n=50 participants instead of 500, what would happen to the SE and CI width for mean SYSBP?
+2. If the Framingham study had sampled only n = 50 participants instead of 500, what exactly would happen to the SE and the CI width for mean SYSBP?
 Show the calculation.

-3. Explain in plain English why a narrow CI does not guarantee the estimate is correct.
+3. Explain in plain English why a very narrow Confidence Interval does not guarantee that your estimate is actually correct.

-4. A published study reports a very narrow 95% CI for mean blood pressure measured in a study where all participants were recruited from a single hospital clinic.
+4. A published study reports a very narrow 95% CI for mean blood pressure, but all participants were recruited from a single cardiology hospital clinic.
 A critic says this precision is misleading.
-Explain why.
+Explain why, using the concepts of random error and systematic bias.

-5. Run t.test(fram_data$TOTCHOL) in R. Identify the 95% CI and write a correct one-sentence interpretation.
+5. Run t.test(fram_data$TOTCHOL) in R. Identify the 95% CI in the console output and write a correct, one-sentence interpretation of it.

 Key Takeaways

-• SE = s/√n — measures precision of the sample mean estimate.
+• SE = s / √n — measures the precision of the sample mean estimate.

 • Wider CI = less precision.
-Narrower = more precision (achieved by larger n).
+Narrower CI = more precision (achieved by increasing n).

-• Bias is the silent threat — a narrow CI around the wrong value is worse than a wide CI around the right one.
+• Bias is the silent threat — a mathematically narrow CI perfectly centered around the wrong value is far more dangerous than a wide CI around the right one.

-• In R: t.test(variable) returns the CI directly.
+• In R, t.test(variable) calculates the 95% CI directly for you.

 Next: Chapter 4 — The Laws of Chance introduces the probability distributions that underpin all hypothesis testing.